threatpatrols/docker-sshjumphost/README.md

 style ssh jumphost functionality is possible without a shell.
 You can still get a shell setting the `SSH_SHELL` environment variable.

-Example: establish a SOCKS proxy to your backend network
+Example: establish a SOCKS proxy inside your backend network
 ```commandline
 user@computer ~/$ ssh -D 1080 username@awesome.company.net
 #